 Hollins’ Career Center electronically surveys all undergraduate alumnae one year after graduation.
 The survey gathers information on employment status and participation in graduate school study.

-Hollins’ undergraduate and graduate teacher education programs prepare students for initial licensure in the Commonwealth of Virginia and many other states.
+Hollins’ undergraduate and graduate teacher education programs prepare students for initial licensure in the Commonwealth of Virginia.

 Hollins’ education department requires students in the program to pass their PRAXIS II exam before beginning student teaching.
 This 100% pass rate goal is consistently met, as indicated in the undergraduate catalog under Education.